steventguo/a/_posts/2016-9-4-Android-Button-Multiple-Items.md

 <br>

 In the example below, I'm going to create a **button with two TextViews** inside it, but the solution can easily be adapted to suit needs.

 ***

 * First, we're going to need an XML layout.

-    - I defined mine as a {% highlight java %} LinearLayout {% endhighlight %}, but you can use whatever layout would fit your button the best.  <br>
+    - I defined mine as a `LinearLayout`, but you can use whatever layout would fit your button the best.  <br>

-    - Inside of the {% highlight java %} LinearLayout {% endhighlight %}, I defined two {% highlight java %} TextView {% endhighlight %}, which makes our final layout look something like...
+    - Inside of the `LinearLayout`}, I defined two `TextView` elements, which makes our final layout look something like...
     <br>

     {% highlight xml %}